saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 </TabItem>
 <TabItem value="ios" label="iOS">

-To integrate the Backtrace SDK with your iOS app, see the [iOS Integration Guide](https://support.backtrace.io/hc/en-us/articles/360040104692-iOS-Integration-Guide).
+To integrate the Backtrace SDK with your iOS app, see the [Setting Up Backtrace for iOS](/error-reporting/platform-integrations/ios/setup/).

 </TabItem>
 </Tabs>